What do I bring with me on my first visit?

 You must stop eating at midnight the night before your General Anesthetic or IV sedation appointment.
-You can review our preoperative instructions here.

 Some medications should be taken and some should not.
 Please contact our office as everybody’s preoperative medical has been reviewed by our anesthetist and we can guide you with this step.

 You will meet our anesthetist on day of surgery.
 He will review your medical history with you and answer any questions you may have.
 You will then discuss your treatment with the dentist.
 Monitoring devices will be attached such as blood pressure cuff, EKG, and other devices for your safety.
 If at all possible, please wear loose comfortable clothing and stable footwear.

 What can I expect when I wake up?